 Please note that mild disc herniations can be asymptomatic for years, and most do not go away on their own.

-Want to know how our doctors help disc herniations without medications or surgery?
+Want to know how our doctors help disc herniations and the treatment of degenerative disc disease without medications, back or neck surgery?
 Give us a call at (619) 313-5403.

 Gentle Adjustments.
 Powerful Results.